Thanks to KidCharlemagne for sending the quote from the book.

-That, my friends, is great.
+That, my friends, is the greatest.

 “That Isn’t The Way To Do It, Son…”

-But Nicklaus had his answer to the modern golf swing, as far back as then.
+Nicklaus had his answer to the modern golf swing, as far back as then.

 I understand that there is a theory in golf today that the hips shouldn’t turn on the backswing.
 The idea seems to be that the less you turn your hips, while still turning your shoulders, the more leverage you’ll generate.